 An agency who leases a vehicle through GSA is the government’s agent for each purchase made with the Fleet Services Card and responsible for each transaction.
 The agency is also responsible for ensuring the compliance with all applicable GSA Fleet and agency regulations and procedures.

-- Purchase regular unleaded self-service gasoline from service stations offering the lowest price except when:
+- The purchase of regular unleaded self-service gasoline from service stations offering the lowest price, except when:

 - The vehicle requires diesel fuel.